epfl-ada/ada-2023-project-adalcoholics86/README.md

 ### 3) Computing the overall ranking:

 **Step 5:** While trying to build the different trips, we also tried to find a way to visualize the different destinations of every trip.
 To do so, we used plotly python library to plot the different locations on an interactive world map.
 We found this library perfectly suitted for our data analysis because it allowed us show both the locations of every country of the trip and their position in the ranking (the size of the circle on the interactive map depends on the location's ranking).
 We also used the plotly library to help us for visualizations included in the `Data_vizu.ipynb` notebook.
-Note that the interactive world map are included but cannot be visualized on github, but can be visualized directly by opening and running the `milestoneP3.ipynb` and `Data_vizu.ipynb`notebook.
+Note that the notebook cells responsible to plot interactive world map are not prerun in github (if we ran every cells, the ipynb file would be too heavy to be put on github).
+The interactive map can be visualized  by running the `milestoneP3.ipynb` (do not forget to run beforehead the `preprocess_ratings.ipynb`, which take approximately 4 hours!).

 **Step 6:** In order to give customer a way to customize their trip, we decided to create a personal ranking.
 The idea is to give weights to the different rankings we created in the previous step.
 The weights are given by the customers depending on their preferences.
 All the previous rankings will receive points (10pts for 1st, 1pts for the 10th) which will be multiplied by their respective weights and summed for each location.
 Finally, we use this new personalized ranking to propose our customers a perfect final beer world tour according to their personal preference.